Skip to content

 factor float | list[float]

-factor to pad view extent accepts float [0-1] of a list of floats which will be interpreted at [xfactor, yfactor]
+Pad view extent accepts float [0-1] or a list of floats that will be interpreted at [xfactor, yfactor].

 0.05